 Vermont Ban the Box Update

-On May 10, 2016, the State of Vermont enacted its own “ban-the-box” statute which prohibits all Vermont employers in the state from inquiring about an applicant’s criminal history on an initial employment application.
+On May 10, 2016, the State of Vermont enacted its own “ban-the-box” statute which prohibits all Vermont employers in the state from inquiring about an candidate’s criminal history on an initial employment application.
 Pursuant to the Act, employers may inquire about criminal history during an interview or “once the prospective employee has been deemed otherwise qualified for the position.”
-The law establishes several exceptions to the ban-the-box prohibition, namely if the applicant is applying for a position that any federal or State law or regulation creates a mandatory or presumptive disqualification based on a conviction for one or more types of criminal offenses, or if the employer or an affiliate of the employer is subject to a legal obligation (either federal or State) not to employ an individual who has been convicted of one or more types of criminal offenses.
+The law establishes several exceptions to the ban-the-box prohibition, namely if the candidate is applying for a position that any federal or State law or regulation creates a mandatory or presumptive disqualification based on a conviction for one or more types of criminal offenses, or if the employer or an affiliate of the employer is subject to a legal obligation (either federal or State) not to employ an individual who has been convicted of one or more types of criminal offenses.
 In either situation, the questions on the application form must be limited to the types of criminal offenses creating the disqualification or obligation.
-If an employer inquires about an applicant’s criminal history, the applicant must be given the chance to explain the information and the circumstances regarding any convictions, including post-conviction rehabilitation that may be relevant.
+If an employer inquires about an candidate’s criminal history, the candidate must be given the chance to explain the information and the circumstances regarding any convictions, including post-conviction rehabilitation that may be relevant.
 Any violations of the new law, which becomes effective on July 1, 2017, are punishable by a civil penalty of up to $100 per violation.

 Alaska Security Freeze Bill